For binational couples divided by the coronavirus, Croatia offers a rare rendezvous

 Lovers’ lifeline

-Amid the chaos, Croatia has offered a lifeline: As of early June, the country of 4.2 million is open to nearly all foreign nationals, if they have tested negative for the novel coronavirus within 48 hours.
+Amid the chaos, Croatia has offered a lifeline: As of early June, the country of 4.2 million people is open to nearly all foreign nationals, if they have tested negative for the novel coronavirus within 48 hours.
 Travelers on tourist visas must also provide a basic itinerary.
 E.U. citizens can enter without any restrictions.

 Rendezvous in Croatia are possible because it is part of the European Union but not the Schengen Area, so it is not subject to the same travel restrictions as most other countries on the continent.
 Croatia has also maintained a relatively low coronavirus count — around 12,600 confirmed infections and 206 related deaths since late February.
-From March to September of this year, 6.4 million tourists visited Croatia, just 40 percent of arrivals the country saw over the same period last year, according to the Ministry of Tourism and Sports.
+Tourism is down some 60 percent year-on-year, according to the Ministry of Tourism and Sports.

 Like elsewhere in Europe, however, virus numbers have begun to creep up.
 Some European government have put Croatia on lists of countries to which they no longer recommend travel, or require quarantines for returning travelers.